The UW is a fascinating place to work with cutting edge research, innovative projects, a supporting community and a great location.

-UW Alert delivers messages to subscribers on a "best effort" basis to email and to Short Message Service (SMS) text-capable wireless devices, such as many cellular telephones.
+UW Alert delivers messages to subscribers on a "best effort" basis to email and/or to Short Message Service (SMS) text-capable wireless devices, such as many cellular telephones.
 Effective emergency response requires personal preparedness and planning.
 While no emergency communication system is guaranteed to be effective and reliable in every situation, we encourage you to sign up for UW Alert as one part of your emergency preparedness plan.
-Sign Up for UW Alert.
+Sign up for UW Alert.

 If you live within a mile of campus to the west, north or east, and stay on campus after dark, you can use your U-PASS to take the Night Ride for free.
 The Night Ride shuttle takes you from campus right to your front door.
 See the Night Ride web page for complete information.

 Emergency phones are located throughout campus.
 Outdoor emergency phones are mounted on blue poles with blue lights on top.
 The UW Police will be able to locate you within one to two minutes on campus when you use a campus emergency phone.

 The campus is an open community and unsecured property is at risk of theft.

 Never leave your personal property unattended or out in the open.

 Lock your personal property in a file cabinet or a safe location while you are at work.

 Register Your Bicycle Online.
 Each year, hundreds of bicycles are stolen from the University campus.
 Many are retrieved but cannot be returned to the owners because they are not registered or the owner has no proof of ownership.